04-2021: Our 2021 Annual Report is now published!

 TORONTO PRODUCT PEOPLE

 The largest online community of Toronto's Product Managers.
-We connect product professionals to meet, chat, and learn from one another.
+We connect product professionals to meet, share advice, and learn from one another.

-Thank you for your interest.
-Your profile will now be reviewed to verify that you're a Product Management professional in the Toronto area.
+Thank you for your interest in joining our community.
+Your profile will now be reviewed to verify that you're a Product Management professional located in & around the Toronto area.

 Annual Industry Reports

-Product People has become the largest online community of product professionals in Toronto.
-With such a strong community, the Product People Report aims to reveal insights specific to our market - including salary data, the nature of our work, and industry trends.
+Product People is the largest online community of product professionals in Toronto.
+With this strong community, the Product People Report aims to reveal insights specific to our market - including industry trends, the nature of our work, and salary data.